Skip to main content

 Quick answer

 Legally, yes — a homeowner can remove asbestos cement from their own home.
 In practice, it is rarely a good idea.
 You must comply with CAR 2012, use appropriate PPE and RPE, avoid breaking the sheets, use double-bagged red asbestos waste bags, and dispose of the material at a licensed HWRC.
-A competent contractor will typically do the job for £550–£950.
+A competent contractor will typically quote a fixed price after a short scoping call.

 What the law says